 The Last account activity page shows your sign-in records, and includes the following information.

-To sign out of all sessions except the one that you have open in front of you, click Sign out of all other web sessions.
+To sign out of all sessions except the one you have open in front of you, click Sign out all other Gmail web sessions.

 You can see the last 10 IP addresses and approximate locations that accessed your Gmail account.